oracle-livelabs/pts/ai-vector-search-fundamentals/adb_setup/create-database-users.md

 ## Task 6: Import APEX Demo Workspace and Application

-In this task you will import the workshop's APEX workspace and two applications:
+In this task you will import the workshop's APEX workspaces and applications:

 1. Go to the ADB page and click on the Developers Tools icon at the top of the page and select "Cloud Shell" to create a cloud shell environment.